nitrogency/MiPT03/README.md

 # MiPT03

-Test app for studies, which counts the amount of characters and words.
+Test app for studies, which is a calculator.